sbj42/maze-generator/README.md

 1 (exclusive).
 The default random number generator is `Math.random`.
 * `options.generator`: (optional) A maze-generator plugin, as a package name  The default plugin is `@sbj42/maze-generator-backtrack` (though you'll need to make sure that's installed to use it).
+* `options.mask`: (optional) A `GridMask`, indicating the cells the maze can use.
+Any cell marked `false` in the mask will not be used in the maze.
+Some maze algorithms may not support this option.
+The mask should be a single connected region, if it isn't then the resulting maze may only fill one region.
+For information about the `GridMask` API, see the `@sbj42/maze-generator-core` package.

 `maze.width()` / `maze.height()`